-148. Site.
+147. Site.
 See “Parcel.”

-149. Site Triangle.
-An area at a street intersection in which nothing shall be erected, placed, planted, or allowed to grow in such a manner as to materially impede vision between a height of two-and-one-half (2½) feet and ten (10) feet above the grades of the bottom of the curb of the intersecting streets, measured from the point of intersection of the centerline of the streets, ninety (90) feet in each direction along the centerline of the streets.
+148. Site Triangle.
+An area at a street intersection, other than in the Central Business District, in which nothing shall be erected, placed, planted, or allowed to grow in such a manner as to materially impede vision between a height of two-and-one-half (2½) feet and ten (10) feet above the grades of the bottom of the curb of the intersecting streets, measured from the point of intersection of the centerline of the streets, ninety (90) feet in each direction along the centerline of the streets.

 At the intersection of major or arterial streets, the ninety (90) foot distance shall be increased to one hundred twenty (120) feet.
 (See illustration at the end of this ARTICLE.)

-150. Conditional use Permit.
-A conditional use permit is a written permit issued by the Zoning Administrator with the written authorization of the Appeals Board.
-This conditional use permit provides permission under special conditions to make certain special exception of uses in certain zoning districts as stipulated in the specific district Zoning Regulations.
+149. Special Use Permit.
+A special use permit is a written permit issued by the Zoning Administrator with the written authorization of the Board of Zoning Appeals.
+The special use permit provides permission under special conditions to make certain special exception of uses in certain zoning districts as stipulated in the specific district Zoning Regulations.

-151. Story.
+150. Story.
 That portion of a building included between the surface of any floor and the surface of the floor next above it, or, if there is no floor above it, then the space between the floor and the ceiling next above it.